sijms/go-ora/README.md

 * use advanced negotiation
 * use big clear chunks
 * use more verifier type in authentication object
-## Pure go oracle client
-important notes:
- * the client is tested against oracle 10G, 11G and 12G and working properly
- * supported parameter types is integer, double, string, time.Time and []byte
- * BLOB is now supported in SELECT and DML statement
- * named parameter not supported to define parameter just put ':' + parameter_name in sql statement
- * integration with sql/database is done using simple form

 # Usage:
 ## there are 2 way to use the client